 The Company's main underwriting risk is increasing life expectancy (longevity), whereby if policyholders receiving guaranteed lifetime incomes live longer than expected the Company would suffer financial loss.
 AGL also has exposure to mortality and morbidity risk primarily on its protection products.
 Mortality and morbidity refer to the risk of greater numbers of policyholders dying or becoming ill than expected, respectively.

-Longevity exposure increased over the year as the value of the guaranteed lifetime income to customers increased due to the decrease in interest rates.
-A longevity risk model change also resulted in an increase in the level of capital.
+Longevity exposure decreased over the year as the value of the guaranteed lifetime income to customers is expected to be lower due to higher projected surrenders.
+Mortality exposure increased with sales of protection products.